hashicorp/consul/website/source/docs/agent/services.html.md

 are used to configure the proxy and are specified in the [proxy docs](/docs/connect/proxies.html).
 If `native` is true, it is an error to also specifiy a managed proxy instance.

+The `weights` field is an optional field to specify the weight of a service in DNS SRV responses.
+If this field is not specified, its default value is:
+`"weights": {"passing": 1, "warning": 1}`.
+When a service is `critical`, it is excluded from DNS responses, `warning` services will be in DNS responses as well unless the `only_passing = true` is set in the DNS configuration of the agent.
+When DNS SRV requests are issued, response will include the weight in the SRV response accordingly to the state of service.
+It allows to put more weights on services running on larger nodes and optionnally to put less pressure on services being in `warning` state.

 ## Multiple Service Definitions